mjl-/mox/rfc/index.md

 8904	DNS Whitelist (DNSWL) Email Authentication Method Extension

 # DANE
-6698	The DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS) Protocol: TLSA 7218	Adding Acronyms to Simplify Conversations about DNS-Based Authentication of Named Entities (DANE) 7671	The DNS-Based Authentication of Named Entities (DANE) Protocol: Updates and Operational Guidance 7672	SMTP Security via Opportunistic DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS)
+6394	Use Cases and Requirements for DNS-Based Authentication of Named Entities (DANE) 6698	The DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS) Protocol: TLSA 7218	Adding Acronyms to Simplify Conversations about DNS-Based Authentication of Named Entities (DANE) 7671	The DNS-Based Authentication of Named Entities (DANE) Protocol: Updates and Operational Guidance 7672	SMTP Security via Opportunistic DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS) 7673	Using DNS-Based Authentication of Named Entities (DANE) TLSA Records with SRV Records 7929	DNS-Based Authentication of Named Entities (DANE) Bindings for OpenPGP 8162	Using Secure DNS to Associate Certificates with Domain Names for S/MIME

 # TLS-RPT
 8460	SMTP TLS Reporting